Mathilde2010/hacks_and_stuff/src/content/blog/how-to-get-super-smooth-hair.md

 ## How to Use Hair Oil (The Right Way!) 💁‍♀️

-Getting the amount right is key - you don't want to look like you haven't washed your hair in forever!
+Getting the amount right is key - you don't want to look like you haven't washed your hair in forever.

 ### For Daily Use:
-1. Start small - like tiny tiny (smaller than a dime)
+1. Start small - like tiny tiny
 2. Warm it up between your hands
 3. Focus on your ends first
 4. Work your way up (but stay away from your roots!)